OpenWaterFoundation/owf-learn-aws/mkdocs-project/docs/cdn/cloudfront/cloudfront.md

 Lambda Function after Trigger is Created (<a href="../images/cloudfront-append-index-4.png">see full-size image</a>)
 </p>**

+Add another trigger similarly, but specify the ***Event type*** as ***Origin Response***.

-The following URL patterns now displays the `index.html` file as expected:
+The following URL patterns then display the `index.html` file content as expected.
+The third case may be an issue if files without extensions are served, but hopefully this can be avoided.

 ```
 * `/test-folder/`
 * `/test-folder/index.html`
+* `/test-folder`
 ```

-However, accessing the URL ending in `/` is behaving as follows.
+**The following behavior was seen before the proper Lambda function code was determined.
+If the following symptoms occur, then evaluate whether the Lambda function code is correct, perhaps by trying something like Example 2 below.**

 For `/test-folder/` with Chrome, an `AccessDenied` error is shown and the browser downloads an empty file named `download` (or `download(1)` etc. on subsequent attempts) in the user's `Downloads` folder.